JimDesu/basis-lang/spec.md

 The guarantee is **statement-granular**: the statement is one copy-restore boundary (&sect;6.3).
 For each slot the statement binds writeable, the first binding copies into a working copy; every subsequent binding of that slot in the statement &mdash; UPDATE copy-ins and READ views alike &mdash; resolves against the working copy as of that textual point; the real slot is written exactly once, on the statement's success edge, together with the LHS commit. *A statement commits nothing until it succeeds.* Failure anywhere discards the working copies: every slot is bit-identical to its pre-statement state.
 Later subexpressions see earlier write-backs through the working copies, so success-edge results are exactly those of per-call sequencing; the boundary strengthens only the failure edge.
 Single-call statements involve no additional copy &mdash; the working copy is the call's own.
 Invoking a command-typed value carrying an `&` capture of a working-copied slot within the statement is a static error (its own copy-restore against the real slot would race the join).
 Boxed slots under `*` (&sect;6.14), obligation transfers (&sect;10.11, eager with the existing failure-edge safety net), and object-mediated field mutation remain outside the boundary: it defers copy-restore write-backs, exactly and only.

-The implementation device: each subexpression's value is computed into a temporary slot until every subexpression of the placement has succeeded; only then does the commit into the LHS slot fire &mdash; by own, view, or copy disposition, per the operator.
+The implementation device: each subexpression's value is computed into a temporary slot until every subexpression of the placement has succeeded; only then does the commit into the LHS slot fire &mdash; by vest, lend, or copy disposition, per the operator.
 These temporaries and the working copies are invisible to diagnostics: a diagnostic implicating one cites the source span of the responsible sub-expression, never a synthetic slot name.
 The user-side observation is that the LHS is unchanged across the entire placement if any subexpression fails.

 A nested construction `'r <- ${field <- (innerCtor: ...)}` composes failure-atomicity transitively.
 A `?`-marked failure inside `innerCtor` propagates to its caller; copy-restore at the `innerCtor` call leaves the field's temporary slot uninitialized; the outer `<-`'s atomic-failure rule sees a failed field-value computation; the outer `<-` aborts; the outer `'r` is unchanged.
 The chain reaches arbitrary depth without new mechanism.
 The frame-ownership lens (&sect;1.5) applies cleanly: each level's CREATE slot is *that level's caller's* slot, and each level's failure leaves that caller's slot in its pre-call state.